AntonioAI/game-of-life/memory-bank/progress.md

 - The simulation implements both toroidal (wrapping) and finite grid boundaries
 - The algorithm for computing the next generation follows Conway's rules accurately
 - The step function can be used to advance the simulation by one generation at a time
+- The simulation loop uses requestAnimationFrame for optimal performance
+- Analytics display shows live statistics of the simulation